 Check out this Ted talk by Robert Waldinger for more insights:

 Do you want to have a good life?
-Then invest in the quality of your relationships with the people who are dear to you.
+Then improve on your social wellness.
+Invest in the quality of your relationships with the people who are dear to you.
 Make this your first step towards a better life.